Sat, Jun 17 Sun, Dec 10, 2023

 24-Decade History of Popular Music

-24 photos of costumes worn during a 24-hour performance of 24-Decade History of Popular Music featuring looks with names like ‘Songs Popular During the American Revolution’ and ‘Songs Popular With Radical Lesbians’.
+Twenty-four photos of costumes worn during a 24-hour performance of 24-Decade History of Popular Music.

 Machine Dazzle created the costumes for Taylor Mac’s 24-Decade History of Popular Music – a singular 24-part performance art concert series that narrates a subjective (and queer) history of America from its founding in 1776 to the present day, explored through popular songs from each era.
 In addition to creating 24 costumes, one for each decade, Machine created costumes for audience members and himself, as Machine would dress Mac on stage.
 The project culminated in a one-time 24-hour marathon performance for a sold-out audience in Brooklyn, NY, October 8, 2016, including over 200 performers, a 24-piece orchestra, an ensemble of “dandy minions” and countless special guests).
 The project continued to tour nationally and internationally over the course of eight years.